gilzoide/unity-runtime-preset/README.md

 - Optionally implement [IRuntimePresetListener](Runtime/IRuntimePresetListener.cs) in your MonoBehaviour or ScriptableObject subclass to get notified when a runtime preset has been applied to it
 - If the preset was created from a component, uses `GetComponent` when applied to a GameObject to get the correct target object

-[RuntimePresetApplier](Runtime/RuntimePresetApplier.cs): component that applies presets to its GameObject
+[RuntimePresetApplier](Runtime/RuntimePresetApplier.cs): component that applies presets to the corresponding target objects
 - Apply presets by calling the `Apply` method
 - Supports automatic application in `Awake`, `OnEnable` and `Start`
 - Runs before other scripts, so that new values from automatically applied presets should be available on your components' `Awake`, `OnEnable` and `Start` methods